How Comfortable Classrooms Lead to a Better Student Community

 The research says they can.
-According to Dr. Sheryl Reinisch, Dean of the College of Education at Concordia University-Portland, studies indicate that high-quality classroom environments “help children feel safe, secure, and valued.
+According to Dr. Sheryl Reinisch, former Dean of the College of Education at Concordia University-Portland, studies indicate that high-quality classroom environments “help children feel safe, secure, and valued.
 As a result, self-esteem increases and students are motivated to engage in the learning process.”

 The living room effect: ‘When I’m relaxed, I’m more ready to learn’

 What happens when you make a classroom feel more like home?

 Reinisch, who has two decades of experience in early childhood education, cites a study of 25 first-graders whose classroom was revamped over a period of four months.
 It included appealing elements such as comfortable reading spaces, fish, plants, and displays of student artwork.
 The children’s reactions were recorded through interviews, student journals, and observations.

 The first-graders expressed ownership and pride at their artwork being included in the classroom decor, and their journals, comments and drawings expressed appreciation for the aesthetic additions to their environment.

 Students in the study said that being comfortable helped them feel at home in their classroom, which in turn helped them learn.
 Quotes included:

 “I feel relaxed.
 When I’m relaxed I’m more ready to learn.”

 “It’s like a little living room when the plants are here.”

 “Up here [in the reading loft] makes me learn because I read and it’s comfortable reading here.”